It's Traditional! With a big "T".

 Sacred Scripture

 The written Word of God, inspired by the Holy Spirit and committed to writing by the apostles and their associates.
-Scripture is inerrant in matters of faith and morals and serves as the supreme authority for Christian doctrine.
+Scripture is inerrant in matters of faith and morals and is the supreme written authority for Christian doctrine.

 Sacred Tradition

 The oral transmission of God's Word, handed down from Christ through the apostles to their successors.
-Tradition preserves truths not explicitly found in Scripture and provides the proper context for interpreting biblical texts.
+Tradition provides the authentic context for interpreting Scripture and preserves the fullness of apostolic teaching.

 The Magisterium